mila-iqia/summerschool2015/README.rst

 Fuel
 ----

-Some of Fuel's dependencies have to be installed via `conda`.
-Then, we install the development version of Fuel from GitHub.
+We install the development version of Fuel from GitHub.

 .. code-block:: bash